duplocloud/terraform-provider-duplocloud/docs/resources/rds_instance.md

 }
 ```

-### Create an RDS instance in the nonprod using the Aurora-PostgreSQL engine named aurora-postgres-db with instance class db.m5.large.
+### Create an RDS instance in the nonprod tenant using the Aurora-PostgreSQL engine named aurora-postgres-db with instance class db.m5.large.

 ```terraform
 # Ensure the 'nonprod' tenant is already created before creating the RDS instance.